richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 ![Figure 9.
 The feedback given by the 'lintr' package](TravisLintr.png)

+Figure 9.
+The feedback given by the 'lintr' package

 'lintr' is a package to check if the package its coding style follows well-accapted standards, like those of Wickham (2014) and Wickham (2015).

 ![Figure 10.
 Jim Hester](jimhester.jpg)

+Figure 10.
+Jim Hester

 The output of 'lintr' is not only shown on the Travis CI website.
 Also my good friend lintr-bot will comment on the commit on GitHub, with exactly the same messages:

 ![Figure 11.
 Comments by lintr-bot on the commit, as shown on GitHub](Lintr-bot.png)

+Figure 11.
+Comments by lintr-bot on the commit, as shown on GitHub

 lintr-bot is always right.
 If needed, 'lintr' can be made to allow for other coding standards.

 ![Figure 12.
 The MangoTheCat logo](MangoTheCat.png)

+Figure 12.
+The MangoTheCat logo

 Moving on from lintr-bots words of wisdom, we'll expand the feedback from the 'goodpractice' package (by MangoTheCat).
 This one shows:

 ![Figure 13.
 Feedback given by the 'goodpractice' package](TravisGoodpractice.png)

+Figure 13.
+Feedback given by the 'goodpractice' package

 'goodpractice' extends 'lintr' by adding good practices.
 For example, it may suggest not to use a particular function but to use a better alternative instead.